-It is a tool for improving your brand’s visibility in search engine result pages (SERPs) to garner visitors’ attention to your web properties.
+Search Engine Optimization SEO is a tool for improving your brand’s visibility in search engine result pages (SERPs) to gain visitors’ attention and clicks to your website.

 The extent of SEO is not just limited to web search engines.
-SEO strategies also improve your visibility in map search results, image and video search results, app stores, social media search results, and shopping listings.
+SEO strategies can also help you improve your visibility in map search results, images and video search results, app stores, social media search results, and shopping lists.

-PPC advertising places your brand in sponsored ad positions on search results pages.
-Advertisers enjoy more control over the targeted keywords, audiences, and creativity, but they pay for each click to their website.
+Pay-Per-Click (PPC) advertising places your brand in sponsored ad positions on search results pages.
+Advertisers enjoy more control over the targeted keywords, audiences, and creativity, but they have to pay for each click on their website.

-Sometimes marketers oversimplify the difference between SEO and PPC with a half-baked truth like, “SEO is free, but PPC will cost you money.”
-While it’s true that clicking organic search results don’t cost you money, there’s a good chance that your content won’t rank consistently well unless you invest in people, content, and tools to step up your SEO game.
+Sometimes marketers oversimplify the term SEO vs. PPC with a half-baked truth like, “SEO is free, but PPC will cost you money.”
+While it’s true that clicking organic search results don’t cost you money, there’s a chance that your content won’t rank consistently well unless you invest in people, content, and tools to step up your SEO game.
 You get the return when you pay for services, as simple as that.

 This question is quite tricky.
 Both are useful for increasing revenue.

-How to scale the success of an SEO strategy vs. a PPC campaign?
+How to scale the success of an SEO vs. PPC campaign strategy?

 Start with business objectives.
 Mostly, the ultimate goal is to increase revenue, engagement, sales, or leads.
-Successful SEO and PPC strategies can create immense impacts on your business, combined with a few key metrics at each step in the customer journey.
+Successful SEO and PPC strategies can create immense impacts on your business when combined with a few key metrics at each step in the customer journey.

 Apply your strength to work while compensating for your weaknesses.